browserengineering/book/book/accessibility.md

-Accessibility covers the whole spectrum, from minor accommodations to support for advanced accessibility tools like screen readers.[^moral] But the common lesson of all kinds of accessibility work, physical and digital, is that once an accessibility tool is built, creative people find that it helps in all kinds of situations unforseen by the tool's designers.
+Accessibility covers the whole spectrum, from minor accommodations to support for advanced accessibility tools like screen readers.[^moral] But a key lesson of all kinds of accessibility work, physical and digital, is that once an accessibility tool is built, creative people find that it helps in all kinds of situations unforeseen by the tool's designers.
 Dark mode helps you tell your work and personal email apart; web page zoom helps you print the whole web page on a single sheet of paper; and keyboard shortcuts let you leverage muscle memory